esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/introduction.md

 has subsequently been endorsed by working groups, funding bodies and institutions.

-The FAIR principles have a relatively strong focus on "machine-actionability".
+The FAIR principles have a strong focus on "machine-actionability".
-That means that the data should not only be *fair* for humans, but also for computers.
-This is especially relevant for data discovery and working with data.
+This means that the data should be primarily readable by computers (and not only by humans), which is particularly relevant for working and discovering new data.

 ![FAIR principles illustration by Scriberia](../fig/FAIRPrinciples.jpg) *This image was created by Scriberia for The Turing Way community and is used under a CC-BY licence.
 Source: <https://doi.org/10.5281/zenodo.3695300>*

-> ## FAIR is not open
+> ## FAIR is not (necessarily) Open
 >
-> Some data cannot be openly shared for example because of privacy considerations.
+> Some data cannot be openly shared, for example, because of privacy considerations.
-> For such situations the following guideline from the EU H2020 programme may be followed:
+> For such situations, the EU H2020 Program Guidelines on FAIR Data apply:
 >
-> *"As open as possible, as closed as necessary."*
+> data should be *"As open as possible, as closed as necessary."*
 >
 {: .callout}